 How to clear a canvas tagWritten by Richard Heyes, on 12th April 2013

 A guide explaining the different ways that you can clear a canvas tag.
-For example clearRect, setting the canvas dimensions, composite operations - they all have their own advantages and disadvantages and this article explains them to you.
+For example clearRect(), setting the canvas dimensions, composite operations - they all have their own advantages and disadvantages and this article explains them to you.

 - Setting the width or height

-There a few ways to clear your canvas and at first they all appear to do the same thind.
+There a few ways to clear your canvas and at first they all appear to do the same thing.
 However there are subtle differences that can have a big impact on your canvas and what happens in your application.
 Here's a description of the different ways that you can use.

-The clearRect function
+The clearRect() function

 drawing a new rectangle on to the canvas it clears the area that you

 context.clearRect(0, 0, canvas.width, canvas.height);